$10,000 for a nine-month residency in Central Arkansas to work on a book of debut creative nonfiction

 The journalism and literature published in the Oxford American has received numerous prizes, including The O. Henry Prize and The Pushcart Prize, and has been featured in The Best American Essays, The Best American Short Stories, The Best American Mystery Stories, and The Best American Travel Writing.
 Over its quarter century, the Oxford American has won four National Magazine Awards—including an award for General Excellence in 2016.

-The Oxford American welcomes fiction, nonfiction, and poetry submissions, as well as proposals for articles.
+The Oxford American welcomes fiction and nonfiction submissions, as well as proposals for articles.
 We accept submissions via Submittable.
-(There is $2 processing fee.)
+(There is a $2 processing fee for most categories.)
 The Oxford American does not accept submissions on paper and cannot return manuscripts sent to the office.

 POETRY SUBMISSIONS ARE CURRENTLY CLOSED.
 The Oxford American looks forward to considering your poetry.
 We ask that you familiarize yourself with our recent issues and the quality of poetry we seek, as well as the limited number of quarterly pages we have for poems.
 We seek to publish the best poetry “of” the American South and understand the Southern poetry movement to be of many traditions, at once manifold, divergent, and rooted.
 Please send up to five pages of previously unpublished works per unsolicited submission, no more frequently than twice a year.
 Simultaneous submissions are welcome; from us you can expect a one to three month response period.
 We read on a rolling basis.